Position

 • Greet guests warmly and professionally upon arrival.

-• Provide excellent customer service by addressing guest inquiries and resolving any issues promptly.
+• Provide excellent customer service by addressing guest inquiries and resolving any issues that may arise.

 • Maintain a clean and organized reception area.